Analysis | Biden asks, ‘What are Republicans for?’ Republicans have already chosen not to answer.

 Last year, I spoke with Patrick Ruffini, a prominent Republican consultant.
 He made the point that such fights are probably good politics.

 “These culture war issues do just have a resonance,” Ruffini told me.
 “Everybody says, all right, you need to talk about bread-and-butter kitchen-table economic issues.
-The challenge for both sides is it gets very hard to get people to pay attention to that, even if have a message on those issues.
+The challenge for both sides is it gets very hard to get people to pay attention to that, even if you have a message on those issues.
 It’s very hard to get people to pay attention to a purely economic, bread-and-butter, kitchen-table issues message.
 Particularly Republicans — and there is a real temptation to play that culture war card, where, frankly, you win more often than you don’t.”

 On the other side of the Capitol, Senate Minority Leader Mitch McConnell (R-Ky.) has been direct about his lack of interest in outlining a policy platform.
 He was just a few hours before Biden spoke.
 Asked what his agenda would be if Republicans regained control of Congress, McConnell replied that it was “a very good question.
 And I’ll let you know when we take it back.”